 - 1. Add liquid softener to the dispenser, following fabric softener label directions. - 2.
 Add water to bring liquid level to fill line on dispenser cap. - 3.
 Remove the dispenser from the agitator after each use.
 Rinse both cap and cup with warm water.
-Replace dispenser.
+Replace dispenser in the agitator.

 NOTE: To separate cap from cup, put thumb into dispenser and push against side of cup (see picture to the left).
-After cleaning, push cap and cup together.
-Replace dispenser by lining up the ribs and grooves.
+After cleaning, push cap and cup firmly together.
+Replace dispenser by lining up the ribs and grooves and snapping it into position.